-Talon also holds strategic equity investments in a number of other public and private companies, including 985,830 common shares in Brazilian Gold and 500,000 common shares in Lago, both of which are listed on the TSXV.
-Talon also holds approximately 19.2 million shares in Tlou, and approximately 26.6 million shares in Rio Verde, both of which are unlisted companies.
+Talon also holds equity investments in a number of other public and private companies, including 3,191,489 common shares in Brazilian Gold and 500,000 common shares in Lago, both of which are listed on the TSXV and 3,467,927 shares in Rio Verde, which is listed on the TSX.
+Talon also holds 21,857,142 shares in Tlou, an unlisted Australian company.
 The Company's interest in each of Brazilian Gold, Lago, Tlou and Rio Verde is solely as equity investor and, as such, the Company does not have any direct or indirect interest in, or right to, such company's assets or revenue, nor does the Company have any direct or indirect obligations in respect of, or liability for, such company's expenses or obligations.